Hwihuni/BlindHarmony/README.md

 Neural spline flow is used for flow model training.
 See https://github.com/bayesiains/nsf.git

-Use `environment.yml` for required Conda/pip packages, or use this to create a Conda environment with all dependencies:
+Use `environment.yml` for required packages, or create a Conda environment with all dependencies:
 ```bash
 conda env create -f environment.yml
 ```